-We incurred approximately \$60,000 and \$160,000 in general and administrative expenses in the accompanying unaudited condensed statements of operations for both the three and nine months ended September 30, 2021, respectively.
+We incurred approximately \$60,000 and \$40,000 in general and administrative expenses in the accompanying unaudited condensed statements of operations for the three months ended March 31, 2022 and 2021, respectively.

 Registration and Shareholder Rights Agreement

 The holders of the Founder Shares, Private Placement Warrants and any warrants that may be issued upon conversion of Working Capital Loans (and any Class A ordinary shares issuable upon the exercise of the Private Placement Warrants or warrants issued upon conversion of the Working Capital Loans and upon conversion of the Founder Shares) were entitled to registration rights pursuant to a registration and shareholder rights agreement signed upon the effective date of the Initial Public Offering.
 The holders of these securities were entitled to make up to three demands, excluding short form demands, that the Company registers such securities.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the completion of the initial Business Combination.
 We will bear the expenses incurred in connection with the filing of any such registration statements.